Godfrey22152/Canary-Deployment-with-Argo-Rollout/README.md

 - Fetches `Manifest_Files/` from `main` if not already present (If the `canary` branch is used for the build). ✅📂🔄

 ##### **Step 14: Update Image Tag in Kubernetes Manifest** 🔄🖥️📑
-- Modifies **`[Manifest_Files/quiz-app-rollout.yaml](https://github.com/Godfrey22152/Canary-Deployment-with-Argo-Rollout/blob/fd7721949732b1dfe6b6323366bb8d2e425e40fa/Manifest_Files/quiz-app-rollout.yaml#L44)`** to update the image tag with the newly built Docker image. 🛠️📜📂
+- Modifies **[Manifest_Files/quiz-app-rollout.yaml](https://github.com/Godfrey22152/Canary-Deployment-with-Argo-Rollout/blob/fd7721949732b1dfe6b6323366bb8d2e425e40fa/Manifest_Files/quiz-app-rollout.yaml#L44)** file to update the image tag with the newly built Docker image. 🛠️📜📂

 ##### **Step 15: Deploy to Kubernetes** ☸️🚀🖥️
 - Applies Kubernetes manifests using `kubectl`.